-Voice over Internet Protocol (more commonly referred to as VoIP) is a technology that converts your voice into data and sends it over the Internet.
-It can then be transferred to the traditional public switch telephone network (PSTN).
-VoIP essentially replaces your outdated copper wire phone system with reliable, flexible, and affordable digital technology.
+Voice over Internet Protocol (more commonly referred to as "VoIP") is a technology that converts your voice into data packets, sends it over the Internet, and reassembles the packets into audio on the receiving end.
+In essence, home VoIP technology replaces your outdated copper wire phone system with reliable, flexible, and affordable digital technology.

 What are the Benefits of VoIP for Homes and Residential Use?